Guide to Costing

 • JPG (RGB colour only)

-It is always best to check with your printer or web developer to determine what the required format will need to be.
+It is always best to check with your printer or web developer to determine what the required format will be.

-Well, that's the basic gist of it.
-If you have any questions regarding the design brief process, feel free to contact me and we can chat more.
+Well that's the basic gist of it!
+If you have any questions regarding the design brief process, feel free to contact me and we can chat more about it.